Cnly/cnly.github.io/_posts/2018-08-16-setting-up-autossh-to-maintain-a-reverse-tunnel-ssh-server-having-a-dynamic-ip-address.md

 sudo chmod 600 ~sshtunuser/.ssh/authorized_keys
 ```

-On the server side in `/etc/ssh/sshd_config`, we'll also need a few options:
+On the server side in `/etc/ssh/sshd_config`, we'll also need a few options for the created user:

 ```
+Match User sshtunuser
 	GatewayPorts yes
+	ForceCommand /bin/false
-ClientAliveInterval 15
+	ClientAliveInterval 30
 	ClientAliveCountMax 3
 ```

-The first option allows SSH clients to listen to a port with IP addresses other than localhost, and the second tells the server to ensure the client is still alive every 15 seconds.
-The third one is optional; it tells the server to disconnect a client if it hasn't replied to keep-alive messages 3 times (this is default).
+The first option allows SSH clients to listen to a port with IP addresses other than localhost, and the second tells the server to ensure the client is still alive every 30 seconds.
+The third one is optional; it tells the server to disconnect a client if it hasn't replied to keep-alive messages 3 times (this is the default).

-Do a `sudo systemctl restart ssh` to make sure new options are taken without error.
+Do a `sudo systemctl reload ssh` to make sure new options are taken without error.

 <br>